gorkemer/sharedMotion_visRes/README.md

 # sharedMotion_visRes
-Analysis and paradigm scripts for the Vision Research manuscript.
+This repository contains scripts for conducting experiments and analyzing data for the "Shared Motion project" in Vision Research Manuscript.
+Created on 06/05/23.